niteshpsit/test-generator/Readme.md

-## Test Cases Generator For RESTful APIS or node apis
+## Test Cases Generator For RESTful APIS or node apis , token or cookies based

-     Simple to generate node test cases for public and token based api within 1 minute
+    Simplest way generate test cases for 'public' or 'token' or 'cookies' based api  within one minute

 ## Installation